 If you’re not sure about the thickness of the concrete slab you wish to remove, a 4 to 6-inch thickness is the norm, and the calculations which follow will be carried out for various thicknesses.

-Since you will almost certainly need to hire professional laborers to remove a concrete slab, it is appropriate to estimate labor costs for such a task.
+Most will almost certainly need to hire professional laborers to remove a concrete slab, so it is necessary to estimate labor costs for such a task.

 How Long Does it Take?

 Time is of the essence when you’re paying someone per hour.
 It is wise to inform yourself about how long the project should take to better understand the costs involved.